What Does Over-Leveraged in Finance & Investing Mean?

 Effect of Over-Leveraging on the Market

 Over-leveraging occurs when entities take on excessive debt to finance market activities beyond their capacity to repay.
-The stock market can become vulnerable due to this high degree of leverage.
+Due to this high degree of leverage, the stock market can become vulnerable.
 When entities cannot meet their financial obligations, it precipitates forced sell-offs, which can lead to a cascading effect of declining security prices and increased market volatility.
 For example, over-leveraging was a key factor in the 1929 market crash, initiating large-scale selling and unprecedented market slides.

 The Economic Impact of Over-Leverage